Achievable logoAchievable logo

 Identification of physical abilities in need of improvement

-While some physical abilities are innate and not amenable to change, other physical abilities can be improved through physical training.
-By using appropriate testing methods and analysis, the strength and conditioning professional can determine which physical qualities of the athletes can be targeted by participation in prescribed exercise programs.
+Some physical abilities are largely innate and not easily changed, while others can be improved through training.
+With appropriate testing methods and analysis, the strength and conditioning professional can identify which physical qualities can be targeted through prescribed exercise programs.

 Testing terminology